rahelbeloch/meta-learning-gnns/README.md

 ## Results

 To reproduce (most of) the figures and tables in the paper, we have included code to parse files in the `/results/` folder.
-This can be ran interactively using the [`./results_parsed.ipynb`](./results_parsed.ipynb).
+This can be run interactively using the [`./results_parser.ipynb`](./results_parser.ipynb).
 Be warned, this is extremely poorly formatted code.

 ## Citation